LED printer: History

 Oki Electric Industry claims to have made the first LED printer in 1981.
 A commercialized variant called OPP6220 was developed in 1986.
 It was a compact monotonic printer with a resolution of 240 dpi and a speed of 16 ppm.
 A 1989 model called OL400 was noted for its low cost.
 By 1997, Oki has pushed the resolution to 1200 dpi, and has produced upscaled models that handle A3-sized paper.
 The OKIPAGE 8c from 1998 was the first color LED printer for OKI.
 It simply utilizes a tandem array of four LED-toner pairs.

+Fuji Xerox made a development of the LED printhead called S-LED (self-scanning LED) in 2010, which aims to provide a print quality similar to laser printheads.
+It achieves a print resolution of 1200×2400 DPI.
+Further developments from Fujifilm Business Innovation (formerly Fuji Xerox) include a 2400×2400 DPI LED printhead claimed as the world's first "high-resolution" LED printhead, introduced in 2023.

 Variants

-OKI Data has developed specialty LED Printers that use a CMYW toner system rather than CMYK.
+OKI Data has developed specialty LED printers that use a CMYW toner system rather than CMYK.
 The OKI 920WT and 711WT have been developed for apparel-decorating processes, replacing the typical black toners ("K") with a white toner.
 The purpose is to allow the heat transfer application to dark fabrics and maintain the vibrancy of the colors.
 The LED immediately prints and dries the full color image onto a velum-like material, which is then heat-pressed to an adhesive sheet for application.

+In 2024, Canon developed a printing technology named "D2 Exposure" that uses OLEDs instead of regular LEDs to expose the image on the drum.
+It provides a resolution of up to 4800×2400 DPI, and was introduced with the imageFORCE C7165 office color multifunction printer in late 2024.